kisstamasj/notes/notes/Frontend/Complete React Course/7-redux.md

 - src/store/root-reducer.js

   The root reducer combine all reducer to one.
-Whenever a reducer change the whole root reducer will be output a new object, so every components will be rerender where the state is retrieved.
+Whenever a reducer change the whole root reducer will be output a new object, so every useSelector will be re run, the will cause a component rerender.

 ```js
 import { combineReducers } from 'redux';